atlassian/bazel-tools/gorevive/README.md

 Since it is just a Bazel test rule it does not modify your working directory files and can be used in a CI tool to check the code style.

+## Limitations

+This rule does not work with:
+- generated Go code
+- with Bazel-managed Go dependencies
+- with Go modules, unless `go mod vendor` is used

+Consider using [`nogo`](https://github.com/bazelbuild/rules_go/blob/master/go/nogo.rst) from rules_go.

 ## Setup and usage via Bazel

 You can invoke revive via the Bazel rule.